Tiny beetle named after climate activist Greta Thunberg

 LONDON (AP) — Climate activist Greta Thunberg has a tiny new namesake.

-London’s Natural History Museum said Friday that a minute species of beetle is being named “Nelloptodes gretae” in honor of the 16-year-old Swede.
+London’s Natural History Museum said Friday that a minute species of beetle is being named “Nelloptodes gretae” in honor of the 16-year-old Swede who has pressed the world to do a better job fighting climate change.

 The beetle is less than 1 millimeter long and has no eyes or wings.
 It belongs to a 1960s collection from samples of soil and leaf litter in the Kenyan capital, Nairobi, which was donated to the Natural History Museum in 1978.